aergoio/aergolite/README.md

 An attacker may be able to modify the local database, but this will not be reflected on the other nodes.

-All of this enforces the requirement for an attacker to control the majority of the nodes on the network to be able to attack it.
+A successful attack on the network would require an attacker to gain control of the majority of the nodes.
+This design ensures a robust level of security, making it challenging for any single entity to compromise the integrity of the system.

 ## Stored procedures